Do both parties need to agree to participate?

 What if I do not qualify for the special fees?

-NZDRC also provides comprehensive commercial arbitration and mediation services for parties to commercial lease disputes including, for example: disputes over rent renewals, reinstatement of premises, and repair, replacement and maintenance of the property, premises, fixtures, and fittings.
+NZDRC also provides comprehensive arbitration and mediation services for disputes of high complexity that may require a large volume of submissions and/or a hearing, in the case of arbitration.
 Talk to one of our registrars to find out more about these services.

 How soon can the mediation be arranged?